UnhappyTerror/Fil.github.io/docs/index.md

 <img src = https://user-images.githubusercontent.com/74638365/116193337-315c4780-a6fd-11eb-83da-c290bfca3646.jpg width = "300" height = "300"> <img src = https://user-images.githubusercontent.com/74638365/116193334-30c3b100-a6fd-11eb-930c-ec6dfd661517.jpg width = "300" height = "300">

+_Original input vs SRResNet output_

 # Conclusion

 ### Final recommendation on the algorithm choice

 Both algorithms showed significant results in improving the resolution and definition of the satellite images.
 Comparing the two techniques, SRCNN yielded higher PSNR score, proving itself to be favorable.
+In a visual sense, SRCNN's output had cleaner edges and definition shown on land-sea division.
+The black and white greyscale was also clearer.
+These refined features are expected to be useful change for the coastal erosion analysis.

 ### Limitations and difficulties during the project

+- Modifying/customizing pre-existing super resolution models
+- deficiencies in handling Python neural network
+- Inherent upper bound of file size the models can handle
+- Complexity of imagery file structure (bandwidths, color depth, physical units, etc.)

 # Future Works